Rental bonds and signing up for a place

 make sure you know what you are doing.

-your new landlord.
-Depending on which state or territory you live
+deposit paid to your new landlord.
+Depending on which state or

-in, your bond could be 4 weeks rent or more.
-The bond is lodged
+territory you live in, your bond could be 4 weeks rent or more.
+The

-with your state or territory fair trading or consumer affairs
+bond is lodged with your state or territory fair trading or

 Always pay your rent on time otherwise you might be evicted.
 If

-you do not pay your rent, it can affect your rental references and
+you don't pay your rent, it can affect your rental references and

 you won't get all of your bond back.